3xpl0ith4ck3r/hetzner_proxmox_pfsense_ipv4_1IP/README.md

 </p>

 # Project Goal
 This project shall help everyone who is seeking a good solution and guideline to setup Proxmox into a Hetzner root or bare metal server.
-Also a setup with pfSense will be described.
-All settings will be done with an focus to security and to have a solid solution.
+Also, a setup with pfSense/OPNsense will be described.
+All settings will be done with a focus to security and to have a solid solution.
-In the world wide web exisiting many solutions and guidelines, but they are most outdated.
+In the world wide web existing many solutions and guidelines, but they are most outdated.

 <p align="center">
 	<a href="https://www.buymeacoffee.com/3xpl0ith4cr" target="_blank"><img src="http://public.jc21.com/github/by-me-a-coffee.png" alt="Buy Me A Coffee" style="height: 51px !important;width: 217px !important;" ></a>